The Significance of Water Baptism

 So what does the water do, it simply washes our body as a witness that we are separated and purified from contamination with the world, and aids our conscience when we come before God.
 It is a public proclamation that we are now consecrated to God (Robertson).
 It is a witness of a good conscience towards God (Wuest).
 It is a declaration of what has happened to us when we believed on Jesus, that is, that we are dead, buried and risen with Christ.

 A danger in believing that water baptism saves us is that people, instead of trusting Christ to save them from their sins, could instead trust in water baptism and expect to go to heaven as a result of being baptised.
+They are not interested in Jesus, just in securing a place in heaven.
 To be baptised is an act of obedience after we are saved, it is something we do and we cannot make it a condition for receiving everlasting life.
 We receive the Spirit of life when we believe, and the anointing of the Spirit after we are baptised, therefore baptism in water should follow salvation as soon as possible after believing.

 © Mark Greenwood